collocations.org

 be, constitute, reflect, represent

-The country''s economic record since 1945 represents an improvement on the period between the world wars.
+The country's economic record since 1945 represents an improvement on the period between the world wars.

 Exports have showed some improvement.

-need, require | carry out, effect, make
+carry out, effect, make

 He made a steady improvement and was released within 10 days of admission.

-lead to, produce, provide, result in, yield
+deliver, lead to, offer, produce, provide, result in, yield

 The drug produced an improvement in all but one case.

-achieve, bring (about), secure
+achieve, bring (about), secure (esp.
+BrE)

 Wholesalers reported an improvement in sales for the third quarter.

-notice, see, witness
+note, notice, observe, see, witness

 With this exercise plan you will notice an enormous improvement in your stamina.